DebbiePotts87/how-to-visit-the-netherlands/README.md

     * [Bootstrap 5](https://getbootstrap.com/docs/5.3/components/carousel/) was used for the gallery page

 * [W3 Schools](https://www.w3schools.com/)
-    * Used throughout the project to trouble shoot
+    * Used throughout the project to troubleshoot

 * [Stack Overflow](https://stackoverflow.com/)
-    * The forum was used throughout the project to trouble shoot
+    * The forum was used throughout the project to troubleshoot

 * [CSS Secrets.
 Better Solutions to Everyday Web Design Problems by Lea Verou](https://www.oreilly.com/library/view/css-secrets/9781449372736/)
-    * This book was refered to for support during my project
+    * This book was referred to for support during my project

 * [Duda](https://blog.duda.co/responsive-google-maps-for-your-website)
     * This blog was used to help with the responsive design of Google maps